KONEY/ko2-gfx-restyle-v1-adf-amiga/README.md

 + KIT6: Team A secondary colour used for pants.
 + GOALKEEPERS: Original Kick Off 1 sprites.
 Primary colour taken from Team B secondary colour, and neck color taken from Team B primary colour.

 Confused?
 Good, because it's getting worse :) Now, editing kit colours for Team A is quite straightforward, as diagrams match the actual kits, but Team B uses the same diagrams as Team A (even if there are dedicated files on disk...) so only the primary colour will show properly.
-Since secondary is shared with Team A secondary, use your imagination! :)
+Anyway I made a quick KIT configurator online to help figure out how colors are mapped: https://ko2cv-gfx-v1-kit-cfg.oneapp.dev/

 #### KITS diagrams
 ![alt text](https://github.com/KONEY/ko2-gfx-restyle-v1-adf-amiga/blob/main/imgs/kits.png?raw=true)